Effects of Berry phase and instantons in one dimensional Kondo-Heisenberg model: II. Anomaly calculation in a diagonally rotated basis

-\paragraph{Anomaly calculation in a different $SU(2)$ rotated basis :} In the literature the spin-fermion interaction is often treated using a popular $SU(2)$ rotated basis in which the spin quantization axis of the fermions is locally rotated along the QNL$\sigma$M field $\mathbf{n}$.
+In the literature the spin-fermion interaction is often treated using a popular $SU(2)$ rotated basis in which the spin quantization axis of the fermions is locally rotated along the QNL$\sigma$M field $\mathbf{n}$.
 This rotation is accomplished by the following unitary transformation $\psi \to U \psi$, where $U^{\dagger}\mathbf{n}\cdot \sigma U=\sigma_3$.
-In this section we begin with this rotated basis, and performing a subsequent chiral rotation demonstrate that the same $\theta=\pi$ Berry phase is obtained as a consequence of the chiral anomaly.
-The calculation in such a rotated basis has been performed in Ref.~\onlinecite{Tanaka}, but due to a mistake in their calculation the authors arrived at a wrong conclusion that the non-Abelian chiral anomaly vanishes in this basis.
-In the following we provide the correct calculation, that demonstrates the physically sensible result that the chiral anomaly is insensitive to arbitrary nonchiral $SU(2)$ rotations.
+In this section we begin with this rotated basis, and demonstrate that a subsequent chiral rotation yields the same $\theta=\pi$ Berry phase as a consequence of the chiral anomaly.
+The calculation in such a rotated basis has been performed in Ref.~\onlinecite{Tanaka}, but the authors arrived at an incorrect conclusion that the non-Abelian chiral anomaly vanishes in this basis.
+In the following we demonstrate the physically sensible result that the chiral anomaly is insensitive to arbitrary diagonal or non-chiral $SU(2)$ rotations.
 Under the $SU(2)$ rotation described above, the backscattering term transforms into

 and the fermion kinetic energy transforms into

 where we have introduced the $SU(2)$ vector potentials $\mathcal{A}_{\mu}^{a}$, using the relation $U^{\dagger}\partial_{\mu}U=-\partial_{\mu}U^{\dagger}U=i/2\mathcal{A}_{\mu}^{a}\sigma_a$.
 The transformed forward scattering term is calculated as